flipxcrsp/Stakeholder-Mapper/README.md

 ## The Problem

-Enterprise deals are won or lost in the buying committee — not in a single conversation.
+Enterprise deals are won or lost in the buying committee, not in a single conversation.
 Most CRMs track *contacts*, but they don't help you understand the **relationships**, **influence**, & **sentiment** that determine whether a deal closes.

 Sales teams often discover too late that:
 - They never found the Economic Buyer